hguthrie/hguthrie.github.io/windows-builddevdocs.md

 -  select your preferred editor (can use Nano, Notepad++, or VIM)
 -  select **Enable symbolic links**

-Although you can install Git using Chocolatey, I chose Git for Windows because of how it integrates into the Windows menus.
+Although you can install Git using Chocolatey, I chose to install Git for Windows independently for more control of the installation settings.

 ### Set up SSH key